brianritchie/goCoinspot/DISCLAIMER.md

 ## General Notice

-This software ("CoinSpot Market Data Tracker") is provided "as is", without warranty of any kind, express or implied.
+This software ("CoinSpot Market Data Collector") is provided "as is", without warranty of any kind, express or implied.
 By using this software, you acknowledge and agree to the following terms:

 ## Financial Disclaimer